panicpanther/CactusAddon/README.md

 - Now put the jar in the mods folder with the Meteor Client.
 - And now you have the Cactus Addon.

+# Info / Q&A

+## Version Support

+I do not plan to support multiple Minecraft versions currently.
+If you would like to get this addon on your version, sometimes you can just change the mod version to your own or download a version that supports your version.

+## Consistent Updates

+Consistent updates aren't guaranteed.
+This addon is just for me to add modules I thought were cool, so basically for testing and learning.

+## Why is it called the cactus addon?

+cactus.

 # Features

 ## Modules